 “We’ve set milestones and concrete deliverables for them to give workers a say,” said Van Heerden, a former South African activist who was imprisoned and tortured under the apartheid regime, exiled in 1987 and later appointed under Nelson Mandela as labor attache to the United Nations.

 Companies working with the FLA must agree to disclose their suppliers and have them submit to inspections.
 The FLA audits about 5 percent of its members’ supply chains each year.

-Apple’s membership in the independent FLA will increase scrutiny of its other suppliers (AAPL), including Seoul-based Samsung Electronics Co.
+Apple’s membership in the independent FLA will increase scrutiny of its other suppliers (AAPL:US), including Seoul-based Samsung Electronics Co.
 (005930) and Inchon, South Korea-based Hynix Semiconductor Inc. (000660)